eic/drich-dev/README.md

 - execute `source environ.sh`
   - this file contains several env vars needed by many scripts
   - make sure `$BUILD_NCPUS` is set correctly
-    - this will be the number of CPUs used for multi-threaded building
+    - this will be the number of CPUs used for multi-threaded building, and running Juggler multi-threaded
     - reduce it, if you prefer
     - memory-hungry builds will be built single-threaded
   - edit other variables if you want, e.g., for specifying alternate prefixes; you can find documentation for many variables in the corresponding module repositories